b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 necessarily true (e.g. I'm not a >= 2500 ELO chess player).
 Still, for practical reasons they may be more useful than just guessing, for instance if you were ever to bet on a result of a chess game/match (do you remember the bets from
 @sec:statistics_prob_distribution?).
-Probably they would be not be enough for you to win such a bet, but they could allow you to reduce the losses.
+They might not be good enough for you to win such a bet, but they could allow to reduce the losses.

 However, let me state it clearly.
 The reason I mentioned it is not for you to place bets on chess matches but to point on similarities to statistical